A lemony twist on your normal hummus filled with herbs and healthy fats from avocado. It’s great as a dip or even as a spread!

 - salt & pepper

-- Combine everything including 2 tablespoons of reserved liquid from the beans, except 1 tbsp. of grapeseed oil in a food processer and pulse until creamy.
+- Combine everything including 2 tablespoons of reserved liquid from the beans, except 1 tablespoon of grapeseed oil in a food processor and pulse until creamy.

 - Add extra tablespoon of oil if necessary for smoother hummus and pulse again.